WesternFriend/westernfriend.org/deploy.md

 - `AWS_S3_REGION_NAME` - use the region name selected when setting up the DO Spaces Storage Bucket
 - `AWS_STORAGE_BUCKET_NAME` - the name of the DO Storage Bucket for static files

-## Migrate, create a superuser, and collect static
+## Initialize the App

-Access the app console via DigitalOcean admin UI, and run the following commands.
+Access the app console via DigitalOcean admin UI, and run the following commands to initialize the app.

-1. run migrations
+1. Run migrations
     - `python manage.py migrate`
-2. create a superuser
+2. Create a superuser
    - `python manage.py createsuperuser`
-3. collect static files
+3. Collect static files
    - `python manage.py collectstatic --no-input`

 At this point, make sure to check the DigitalOcean Space where static files should be stored, to ensure the app has access to the storage space.

-## Scaffold initial content
+## Scaffold Initial Content

 We have a pre-defined content tree for the primary website structure.
 To save some time, run the following command in the DO App console to scaffold the initial content tree.